IdkwhatImD0ing/PoolParty/README.md

 • Learning material UI

-• Some team members had never used React or JavaScript before
+• Some team members had never used React and JavaScript before

-• Styling
+• Styling edge cases

-• Version control with 4 teammates - the merge conflicts were real
+• Version control with 4 teammates - handling merge conflicts was tough!

 ## ✅Accomplishments that we're proud of

-• Was able to successfully make a front end and backend and deploy it on Hop.io
+• Was able to successfully make a frontend, backend and deploy it on Hop.io

+• Creating a clean minimalist UI

 • Able to implement a real time database